PROFESSIONS, VOCATIONS, AND BUSINESSES

 (4) The board may report any violation by a nonresident licensee or registrant, or its agent or employee, of the laws and rules of this state, the state in which it resides or the United States to any appropriate state or federal regulatory or licensing agency including, but not limited to, the regulatory agency of the state in which the nonresident licensee or registrant is a resident.

-(6) The suspension, revocation, restriction or other action taken against a licensee or registrant by a state licensing board with authority over a licensee’s or registrant’s professional license or registration or by the drug enforcement administration may result in the board’s issuance of an order likewise suspending, revoking, restricting or otherwise affecting the license or registration in this state, without further proceeding, but subject to the effect of any modification or reversal by the issuing state or the drug enforcement administration.
+(5) The suspension, revocation, restriction or other action taken against a licensee or registrant by a state licensing board with authority over a licensee’s or registrant’s professional certificate or by the drug enforcement administration may result in the board’s issuance of an order likewise suspending, revoking, restricting or otherwise affecting the certificate in this state, without further proceeding, but subject to the effect of any modification or reversal by the issuing state or the drug enforcement administration.

-(7) The assessment of costs and fees incurred in the investigation and prosecution or defense of a person holding a license or registration, seeking a license or registration, or renewing a license or registration under this chapter shall be governed by the provisions of section 12-117(5), Idaho Code.
+(6) The assessment of costs and fees incurred in the investigation and prosecution or defense of a person holding, seeking, or renewing a certificate under this chapter shall be governed by the provisions of section 12-117(5), Idaho Code.

-(8) Any person whose license to practice pharmacy in this state has been suspended, revoked or restricted pursuant to this chapter, or any drug outlet whose certificate of registration has been suspended, revoked or restricted pursuant to this chapter, whether voluntarily or by action of the board, shall have the right, at reasonable intervals, to petition the board for reinstatement of such license.
+(7) Any person or business entity whose certificate to practice pharmacy in this state has been suspended, revoked, or restricted pursuant to this chapter, whether voluntarily or by action of the board, shall have the right, at reasonable intervals, to petition the board for reinstatement of such certificate.
 Such petition shall be made in writing and in the form prescribed by the board.
 Upon investigation and hearing, the board may in its discretion grant or deny such petition, or it may modify its original finding to reflect any circumstances which have changed sufficiently to warrant such modifications.